-The above-mentioned software and hardware interferences on a multi-core platform are a hurdle for the deterministic behavior of an embedded safety system.
+The above-mentioned software and hardware interferences on a multi-core platform are a hurdle for the deterministic behaviour of an embedded safety system.
 Most safety standards (IEC 61508, EN 50128 ISO 26262, …) require a timing analysis and the determination of the Worst Case Execution Time (WCET) for the safety system.
 This can be quite difficult on multi-core processors due to the HW and SW interferences.

 An adaptive time partitioning scheduler is able to handle the HW/SW interference challenges on a multi-core platform and provide optimized CPU usage with a guaranteed response time (WCET).
 Using a patented Time Partition Scheduler, SYSGO was awarded with the world wide first EN 50128 SIL4 certificate for the PikeOS real-time hypervisor on a multi-core platform.

-SYSGOs Adaptive Time-Partitioning ensures real-time, determinism, optimizes CPU usage on Multi-Core platforms
+SYSGO’s Adaptive Time-Partitioning ensures real-time, determinism, optimizes CPU usage on multi-core platforms